chapel-lang/chapel/doc/rst/language/spec/classes.rst

 The Root Class
 ~~~~~~~~~~~~~~

-All classes are derived from the ``RootClass`` class, either directly or
+All classes are derived from a base class named ``RootClass``, either
+directly or indirectly.
+If a class declaration does not contain a
-indirectly.
-If no class name appears in ``class-inherit`` clause, the
+``class-inherit`` clause, the class implicitly derives from
-class derives implicitly from ``RootClass``.
-Otherwise, a class derives
+``RootClass``.
+Otherwise, the class derives from ``RootClass``
-from ``RootClass`` indirectly through the class it inherits.
-A variable of
+indirectly through the class it inherits from.
+A variable of type
-type ``RootClass`` can hold a reference to an object of any class type.
+``RootClass`` can hold a reference to an object of any class type.

 .. _Accessing_Base_Class_Fields: